 The Karakalpak Yurt Door

-The external decoration of the Karakalpak yurt is designed around the entrace door, creating a welcoming atmosphere to both owner and guests alike.
+The external decoration of the Karakalpak yurt is designed around the entrance door, creating a welcoming atmosphere to both owner and guests alike.

 The doorway of the yurt is made up of various parts which can be easily dismantled, typical of all Turkic yurts.
 The entire

-doorway is known as the yergenek and this name is also used specifically for the pair of hinged wooden doors which
+doorway is known as the ergenek and this name is also used specifically for the pair of hinged wooden doors which

 fold inwards.
 The upright struts, or door jambs, are known as the tulg'a.
 The threshold is the bosag'a and